princomp/princomp.github.io/source/lectures/oop/properties.md

 ### Simple Notation

-- Since properties represent (or, rather, allow to access) attributes, they go in the "attributes" box (the second box)
+- Since properties represent (or, rather, allow to access) attributes, they go in the "attributes" box (the second box).
-- If a property will simply "get" and "set" an instance variable of the same name, you do *not* need to write the instance variable in the box
+- If a property will simply "get" and "set" an instance variable of the same name, you do *not* need to write the instance variable in the box, especially if those instance variables are not used anywhere other than through the property
     - No need to write both the property `Width` and the instance variable `width`
-- Syntax: `[+/-] «property» [name]: [type]` (where "«property»" is sometimes used in place of «property»).
+- Syntax: `[+/-] «property» [name]: [type]` (where "<<property>>" is sometimes used in place of «property»).
-- Note that the access modifier (+ or -) is for the property, not the instance variable, so it is + if the property is `public` (which it usually is)
+- Note that the access modifier (+ or -) is for the property, not the instance variable, so it is + if the property is `public` (which it usually is).
 - Example for `Rectangle`, assuming we converted both attributes to use properties instead of getters and setters:

     !include diag/cla/Rectangle_with_properties.md